 Jennifer Abel started diving at age 5.
 Her parents insisted their children practice a sport and she chose diving, following in her brother’s footsteps.
-She competed at her very first diving competition at age 6 and never looked back since then.
-In 2008, she surprised everyone by finishing second at the Olympic Trials and earning a spot on Team Canada.
+She competed at her very first diving competition at age 6 and never looked back.

+She made her senior international debut in 2006, at the FINA Grand Prix in Madrid, where she won a silver medal on 10m synchro (!) with Carol-Ann Ware.
+Two short years later, she surprised everyone by finishing second at the Olympic Trials and earning a spot on the Beijing 2008 Olympic team.
 At 16, she became one of the youngest divers in Canadian history to represent the country at the Olympic Games.

 Renowned as one of the most powerful divers on the planet, Jennifer is one of the few female divers to compete the “double twist”, a dive typically only performed by the men.